Important Employment Law Updates for 2018

-We know it’s a pain, but the law is always changing.
+We know it’s a pain, but the law is ever changing.
 Read on to discover important employment law updates for this year.
-By reading this article and implementing any necessary changes, you’re well on your way to a compliant 2017!
+By reading this article and implementing any necessary changes, you’re well on your way to a compliant 2018!

 Minimum Wage (it’s a-changin’ folks!)